 Engineering matter and mind

-Ed Boyden develops new strategies for analyzing and engineering brain circuits, using synthetic biology, nanotechnology, chemistry, electrical engineering, and optics to develop broadly applicable methodologies that reveal fundamental mechanisms of complex brain processes.
-A major goal of his current work is the development of technologies for controlling nerve cells using light – a powerful new technology that is opening the door to new treatments for conditions such as epilepsy, Parkinson’s disease, and mood disorders.
+Ed Boyden develops new strategies for engineering brain circuits, using synthetic biology, nanotechnology, chemistry, electrical engineering, and optics to develop methodologies that can reveal fundamental mechanisms of complex brain processes.
+He has pioneered the development of optogenetics, a powerful method that enables brain activity to be controlled with light.
+He is now seeking to systematically integrate this and other technologies to create detailed maps and models of brain circuitry.